Coronavirus And Parenting: What You Need To Know Now

 Also, be extra mindful of grandparents, neighbors, friends and people with compromised immune systems.
 They are the most vulnerable in this outbreak.
 Instead of a face-to-face visit next week with Nana and Papa, try starting a video-chat habit: Try coloring together, cooking or reading aloud.

-Q. What does it mean to WFH and parent young (preschool and elem) kids that are home as a result of school closures at the same time?
+Q. What does it mean to work from home and parent young (preschool and elementary) kids that are home as a result of school closures at the same time?
 Disney+ all day everyday???

 What does it mean to WFH and parent young (preschool and elem) kids that are home as a result of school closures at the same time?
 Disney+ all day everyday???— Sara Kerr (@educhicdc) March 11, 2020